How to Install, Adjust, and Maintain the SRAM NX Rear Derailleur

 1. Preparing the Bike for Installation

-Before installing your SRAM NX Rear Derailleur [paid link], shift your chain onto the smallest rear cog and remove the old derailleur if necessary.
+Before installing your SRAM NX Rear Derailleur, shift your chain onto the smallest rear cog and remove the old derailleur if necessary.
 Inspect the derailleur hanger to ensure it is straight and free from damage.
 A misaligned hanger can cause poor shifting performance.

 2. Mounting the Derailleur to the Hanger